 Wellington.
 Individual investment professionals at Wellington manage multiple accounts for multiple clients.
 These accounts may include mutual funds, separate accounts (assets managed on behalf of institutions, such as pension funds, insurance companies, foundations, or separately managed account programs sponsored by financial intermediaries), bank common trust accounts, and hedge funds.
 The Wellington portfolio manager listed above generally manages accounts in several different investment styles.
 These accounts may have investment objectives, strategies, time horizons, tax considerations, and risk profiles that differ from those of the Fund.
 The manager makes investment decisions for each account, including the Fund, based on the investment objectives, policies, practices, benchmarks, cash flows, tax, and other relevant investment considerations applicable to that account.
-Consequently, the manager may purchase or sell securities, including initial public offerings (IPOs), for one account and not another account, and the performance of securities purchased for other accounts.
+Consequently, the manager may purchase or sell securities, including initial public offerings (IPOs), for one account and not another account, and the performance of securities purchased for one account may vary from the performance of securities purchased for other accounts.
 Alternatively, these accounts may be managed in a similar fashion to Wellington's share of the Fund, and thus the accounts may have similar-and in some cases nearly identical-objectives, strategies, and/or holdings.